For SALE: State-Action Representation Learning for Deep Reinforcement Learning: Stabilizing RL with Decoupled Representation Learning

+\textbf{Minimum over mean.} Setting aside practical considerations, the optimal approach would be to evaluate the average performance of each policy using as many trials as possible.
+However, to preserve learning speed and sample efficiency, it is only sensible to use a handful of trials.
+As such, to penalize unstable policies using a finite number of assessment episodes, we use the minimum performance, rather than the mean performance.
+This approach also means that extra assessment episodes do not need to be wasted on poorly performing policies, since training can resume early if the performance of any episode falls below the checkpoint performance.

-The drawback of using checkpoints is the delay in training, which can reduce the relevance of data.
-This creates a trade-off where maintaining the policy unchanged for more episodes gives a more accurate evaluation but can adversely impact the training of the current policy.
-In the Appendix, we examine the caliber of policies trained with a varied number of episodes used between checkpoints and observe that a surprisingly high number of episodes (20\texttt{+}) can be used without harming the performance of the final policy.
-However, the use of checkpoints can harm early performance, so we restrict the number of episodes used between checkpoints during the initial phase of training before increasing it.
-Additional details of our approach to policy checkpoints can be found in \autoref{appendix:sec:checkpoints}.
+\textbf{Variable assessment length.} In \autoref{appendix:sec:checkpoints}, we examine the caliber of policies trained with a varied number of assessment episodes and observe that a surprisingly high number of episodes (20\texttt{+}) can be used without compromising the performance of the final policy.
+However, the use of many assessment episodes negatively impacts the early performance of the agent.
+Freezing training for many episodes means that the environment is explored by a stale policy, reducing data diversity, and delaying feedback from policy updates.
+To counteract this effect, we restrict the number of assessment episodes used during the initial phase of training before increasing it.